Blog

 • Claims processing times were cut by 40%.

-• Fraudulent claims were identified more proactively, saving significant resources.
+• Fraudulent claims were identified more proactively, resulting in significant resource savings.

 • Improved communication with brokers and adjusters boosted operational coordination.